Separating our worth from our achievements

 Lazy is how you feel when your mind and body also need rest, but you haven´t done the hard work to deserve this rest.

-This distinction gives us the impression that rest is a reward for our hard work, and that we only deserve a break when we have worked ourselves to exhaustion.
+This distinction is often made in our culture, and enforces the belief that rest is a reward for our hard work, something we only deserve if we have earned it by being a productive member of society.

 But chances are, if you are reading this, that you can do more than just survive.
 And so perhaps, you are the one in your family that gets to change this narrative.

-Since most of us where brought up with the belief that our value lies in how productive we have been that day, we feel like we constantly need to be busy to prove our worth.
+Our society continues to reinforce the belief that our value lies in our achievements and productivity.
+We are taught to take pride in how much we can get done in a day, and compete with others to be the most efficient.
+These messages instill the belief in us that we need to be busy to prove our worth.
 When we need more rest than we feel we deserve, we often feel shame and guilt.

 Whenever they take a break to give their bodies and minds a much-needed break, they feel a physical urge to move back into ´doing mode´.
 This is because to their nervous system, rest feels unsafe.
 The survival mechanism passed down from our ancestors is still wired into our nervous system, and it can be challenging to unravel.